-WAC 180-19-210 provides that each authorizer must, no later than November 1 of each year, submit an annual report meeting the requirements of RCW 28A.710.100, and requires SBE to provide a standard form for the report.
-To provide more time for authorizers to complete the report, SBE is extending the deadline to December 1 rather than November 1.
+WAC 180-19-210 provides that each authorizer must submit an annual report meeting the requirements of RCW 28A.710.100, and requires SBE to provide a standard form for the report.

-Attached is the standard form for submission of the authorizer annual report for 2019, which is for the 2018-19 school year, with instructions for completing and submitting the form.
+Attached is the standard form for submission of the authorizer annual report for 2020, which is for the 2019-2020 school year, with instructions for completing and submitting the form.